armando-g/poweredge-ipmi-fancontrol/README.md

 # PowerEdge IPMI Fan Control

 This script uses the `psutil` and `subprocess` libraries to continuously monitor the CPU temperature and adjust the fan speed through the IPMI interface.
 The script executes a continuous loop that samples the average temperature across all CPU cores and calculates the corresponding fan speed via a linear equation, utilizing pre-configured minimum and maximum temperature and fan speed bounds.
 Additionally, the script incorporates a hysteresis mechanism, which sets a minimum temperature delta threshold before triggering an update in fan speed, thus mitigating excessive fan speed fluctuations.

-This script has been successfully tested on the Dell R210ii, R720, and R7910.
+This script has been confirmed to function optimally on 11th, 12th, and 13th generation PowerEdge servers.
+Compatibility with 14th generation servers may vary based on iDRAC version.
+Please be aware that implementing this script will shift fan control to manual mode and deactivate third-party PCIe panic mode.

 ## Prerequisites
 * Python 3
 * `psutil` library
-* `ipmitool` installed on your system and functioning with the command `ipmitool raw 0x30 0x30 0x02 0xff <0x01-0x64>`
+* `ipmitool` installed on your system
 ## Installation
 1. Clone or download the script to your system.
 2. Make sure that the `ipmitool` is installed and functioning with the command `ipmitool raw 0x30 0x30 0x02 0xff <0x01-0x64>`